Head of Chambers: Alexander Cameron QC

 Senior Clerk: Eddie Holland

-THE CHAMBERS A multi-disciplined set with a national and international reputation in criminal and quasicriminal matters.
+A multi-disciplined set with a national and international reputation in criminal and quasicriminal matters.

 Public Law: Members appear frequently in judicial review proceedings for both claimants and defendants.
 They have particular expertise in dealing with applications arising out of extradition proceedings, inquests, decisions relating to the investigation and prosecution of criminal matters, and prison welfare.
 Past and present members of the ‘A’ Panel of civil Treasury Counsel are instructed in a wide variety of judicial review claims and advise government departments on a range of public law issues.

-Inquests & Inquiries: Members are regularly instructed in inquests of the highest importance, most recently the Westminster Bridge and London Bridge Inquests; the Hillsborough Inquest; the ’7/7’ Inquests; Alexander Litvinenko; Mark Duggan; Olaseni Lewis; Henry Hicks.
+Inquests & Inquiries: Members are regularly instructed in inquests of the highest importance, most recently the Westminster Bridge and London Bridge Inquests; Manchester Arena; the Hillsborough Inquest; ’7/7’ Inquests; Alexander Litvinenko; Mark Duggan; Olaseni Lewis; Henry Hicks.
 They also have considerable experience in representing core participants and witnesses before Public Inquiries and have been instructed for various parties in some of the most important Inquiries of recent times, including the Grenfell Tower Inquiry; Leveson; Baha Mousa; the Undercover Policing Inquiry and the Independent Inquiry into child sexual abuse.

 Regulatory Enforcement: The set provides expert advice and representation on a wide range of statutory regimes that regulate the conduct of public bodies, corporations, and individuals.
 Members regularly appear for prosecuting authorities and defendants in cases concerning health and safety, fire safety, environmental law, consumer protection, and trading standards.
 They are also active in the areas of financial regulation and regularly appear before VAT and duties tribunals.